cthiel77/server-demo/README.md

 Flags:
       --author
       --company
-  -f, --config-file string   There are 3 ways to load config data:
+  -f, --config-file string   There are 2 ways to load config data:
                              1. File compiled into binary (embed as defaults)
-                             2. file in config folder or root path of the binary,
-                             3. load file by flag,
+                             2. load file by flag,
   -h, --help                 help for server-demo
       --license
   -l, --log-level string      (default "info")